replaceitem/carpet-discarpet/docs/pages/setup.md

 ## Setting up a bot

 ### Discord setup

 Firstly, you'll need to have a Discord bot account to use.

-If you already know how to do this, you can go [setup Minecraft next](#minecraft-setup).
-<br>If you don't, here's some quick steps:
+If you have already done this, you can go [setup Minecraft next](#minecraft-setup).
+If you haven't, here's some quick steps:

 1. Go to the [Discord Developer Portal][portal], and click on the button "Add Application" at the top right.
 A prompt should pop up.
 2. Type in the name prompt, click on the checkbox, then click on "Create".